torvalds/linux/Documentation/core-api/cpu_hotplug.rst

 ``nr_cpus=n``
   Restrict the total amount CPUs the kernel will support.
-If the number supplied here is lower than the number of physically available CPUs than those CPUs can not be brought online later.
+If the number supplied here is lower than the number of physically available CPUs than those CPUs can yest be brought online later.

 ``additional_cpus=n``
   Use this to limit hotpluggable CPUs.
 This option sets